Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems

 where $\hat{\cal K}$ is the kinetic energy, $\hat V_\text{eff}$ is the effective crystal potential, ${\boldsymbol\Omega}_\text{xc}$ is the exchange-correlation field, and $\hat H_\text{so}$ is the spin-orbit coupling.
 Assuming this form of the Hamiltonian, the torque on magnetization at point $\mathbf{r}$ is given by \cite{Haney2008,Manchon2011c}

-where $\mathbf{S}=(1/V)\langle\hat{\bm\sigma}\rangle$ is current induced spin density, and $V$ is the volume of the unit cell.
+where $\mathbf{S}=(1/V)\langle\hat{\bm\sigma}\rangle$ is the current-induced spin density, and $V$ is the volume of the unit cell.
 This equation is valid for the STT as well as for the SOT.
 When spin-orbit coupling is neglected, the torque can be equivalently expressed as a divergence of a spin current \cite{Ralph2008}

-where $\bm{\mathcal J}_{\rm s}^i=(\hbar/4)\langle\{\hat{\sigma}_i,\hat{\bf v}\}\rangle$ is the $i$-th spin component of the spin current.
+where $\bm{\mathcal J}_{\rm s}^i=(\hbar/4)\langle\{\hat{\sigma}_i,\hat{\bf v}\}\rangle$ is a vector representing the $i$-th spin component of the spin current tensor.
+The $j$-th component of the vector $\bm{\mathcal J}_{\rm s}^i$ is noted $j_{{\rm s},i}^j$ and denotes a spin current polarized along the $i$-th direction and propagating along the $j$-th direction.
 In the absence of spin-orbit coupling, the torque is thus directly given by the absorption of the spin current.
 However, when spin-orbit coupling is not neglected, the spin angular momentum is not a conserved quantity and the spin current in Eq. \eqref{eq:torque_spincurrent} is then not uniquely defined, while Eq. \eqref{eq:torque} remains valid.